 1. Question: When will I receive my course materials?

 Answer: The office hopes to begin e-mailing course materials as classes fill during the registration period.
 Please remember that e-mails regarding your course(s) are sometimes directed automatically to your Junk or Spam folder; don't forget to check there periodically to make sure you're not missing anything from us!
-Mailed packets should begin arriving during the week of September 8th - please allow a few days for your packet(s) to arrive.
+Mailed packets should start arriving the week of December 15th; please allow a few days for your packet(s) to arrive.
 All e-mailed packets should arrive that same week.
 If you do not receive a welcome packet in the mail or by e-mail by December 19th, please contact the office to check on your registration status.
 Your welcome packet is an essential tool for your class, and you should have it in hand prior to your first class session.

 2. Question: HOW will I receive my course materials?